ConsciousML/Decision-Trees-Ensembles-from-scratch/README.md

 # Decision-Trees-From-Scratch

 ## Objective
-The goal of this project is to implement a Decision Tree from scratch using PyTorch and see how it performs on real-world data.
+The goal of this project is to implement the following algorithms from scratch using PyTorch:
+- Decision Trees
+- Random Forest
+- AdaBosst
+and see how it performs on real-world data.
-We will try to predict if a patient has a heart disease or not.
+During this experiment, we will try to predict if a patient has a heart disease or not.

 ## Dataset
-For this experiment, we will be using the Heart Disease Dataset: https://archive.ics.uci.edu/ml/datasets/heart+Disease
+We will be using the Heart Disease Dataset: https://archive.ics.uci.edu/ml/datasets/heart+Disease

-The 14 features were selected among 76 attributes:
+14 features were selected among 76 attributes:
 1. age: age in years
 2. sex:
     - 1: male